 Saatva Classic: Yes

-The bottom line: The Saatva Classic mattress is covered in 100% organic cotton treated with Guardin®, a plant-based antimicrobial that inhibits bacteria and prolongs the life of the fabric.
-The main ingredient in the Casper Hybrid cover is polyester.
+The bottom line: The Saatva Classic mattress is covered in organic cotton treated with Guardin®, a plant-based antimicrobial that inhibits bacteria and prolongs the life of the fabric.
+Casper Nova Hybrid’s cover is made from a blend of recycled polyester and polyester, cotton, rayon, and spandex.
 (Here’s what you need to know about organic mattress components.)

 When you’re buying a new mattress, cost is often one of the biggest factors.
 But to determine whether you’re truly getting the most for your money, look beyond what’s printed on the price tag to value-adds such as comfort guarantees, delivery policies, warranty terms, and customer service.